 Can you remain friends

 I am ending a long term relationship and wanted opinions on can we remain friends with an ex?
-OR is this not possible?

-Hi Oldie123, Yes it is possible to remain friends with and long term ex.
-Sometimes you stay friends for a short while after so its not as final.
 However, sometimes it is best not to go there, because two people need to move on from each other properly, having ex hanging around can potentially jepordise a new relationship.....

-Well, A friendship is possible but mind that it should be a very shallow one.
+A friendship is possible but mind that it should be a very shallow one.
 The closer you get the harder it'll get for you guys to remain friends.
 It'll either end up with hatred and memories that'll lead to depression or you guys getting back together.
-It's not the best idea but if that's what you really want then go for it. -AAA
+It's not the best idea but if that's what you really want then go for it.

 Yes you can remain friends.
 You do not have to be excessively close just check in once in a while and avoid meeting up often to catch up or whatever because that is totally unnecessary.
 If you are trying to move on just do so and leave what's past behind.
 Therefore do not force the friendship to be even when you realise it's shallow.
 Let it remain shallow and just live your new life.
 If you ever meet you be cool with each other and nothing more.
 All the best.